dskarlatos/JamaisVu/README.md

 # Jamais Vu

-This repository contains a gem5 reference implementation of Jamais Vu: Thwarting Microarchitectural Replay Attacks.
+This repository contains a gem5 reference implementation of **Jamais Vu: Thwarting Microarchitectural Replay Attacks**.

 Please check our paper for details: